skoolkid/skoolkit/sphinx/source/commands.rst

                             N=2: @ofix and @bfix
-                            N=3: @ofix, @bfix and @rfix (implies -r) -H, --hex             Write the disassembly in hexadecimal -l, --lower           Write the disassembly in lower case -p, --package-dir     Show path to skoolkit package directory and exit -P p=v, --set p=v     Set the value of ASM writer property 'p' to 'v'; this
+                            N=3: @ofix, @bfix and @rfix (implies -r) -H, --hex             Write the disassembly in hexadecimal -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'; this option may be used multiple times -l, --lower           Write the disassembly in lower case -p, --package-dir     Show path to skoolkit package directory and exit -P p=v, --set p=v     Set the value of ASM writer property 'p' to 'v'; this